 This is yet another reason (if politeness and consideration for others’ feelings were not enough) for us to respect and

 take an interest in the customs, traditions and beliefs of those we go among to teach.
 By and large the white man, in his power and conceit, has succeeded in impressing all other races with a sense of his superiority and their inferiority.
 With the exception of those people of Asia of Chinese and Indian stock, who, because of their long, unbroken cultural memories and experience, which exceeds by thousands of years that of the white man in the West, this seems to be universally true.
 It is too long a subject to be gone into here but the fact remains that a vast number of people who were living in the nineteenth century in primitive societies, and a great many who still are, have been given an inferiority complex by the white man.
-By making a man look down on himself one persuades him his qualities, his way of life, even his thoughts are not worth while or at best poor and shabby compared to one’s own.
+By making a man look down on himself one persuades him his qualities, his way of life, even his thoughts are not worth while or at best poor and shabby compared to ones own.
 This is little short of criminal.
 It has had the effect of making a vast number of human beings, in addition to beginning to despise their own values, begin to worship and covet those of western civilization, a white man’s product, which Shoghi Effendi has assured us is, at least in its present form, a “cancerous materialism”.

 People require encouragement and praise, the way plants require sunlight and water.
 This is one reason why we Bahá’ís are admonished to mention the good points and not the bad in others.
-So often I have seen, as if a cloud lifted, a change in the faces and the spirits of villagers—and plenty of non-villagers too!—when they, their history, a custom, an artifact they had made or a thought they expressed was praised.
+So often I have seen, as if a cloud lifted, a change in the faces and the spirits of villagers—and plenty of non-villagers too!—when they, their history, a custom, an artefact they had made or a thought they expressed was praised.
 Many times villagers, responding to this sincere encouragement, particularly the older ones, would tell me a tradition or piece of folklore or produce some native thing that even their own children, let alone the pioneer or visitor from outside, had never known of before.
 God, we are taught, created and

 loves each man for himself.
-Then let us give back to many people their self-respect, because it helps a man to not only be himself but to grow and develop and that alone can lead him to a deeper relationship with his Maker, and to establish a deeper relationship with one’s Maker is the main object of our life on this earth.
+Then let us give back to many people their self-respect, because it helps a man to not only be himself but to grow and develop and that alone can lead him to a deeper relationship with his Maker, and to establish a deeper relationship with ones Maker is the main object of our life on this earth.

 The more people are still living a tribal or traditional life the more strict and formal are their customs, a thing foreigners do not usually either suspect or respect.
 Whereas all too often the city American’s greeting has become “hi!” as he slouches into a room and throws himself in a semi-recumbent position into a chair, in Africa and Asia, Latin America and the islands of the world and, to be fair, also in many villages of North America, not to mention Europe, there are set and polite forms of greeting which can often take some time to exchange.
 As courtesy is a command of Baha’u’llah, we may well rejoice that it is already practically a universal characteristic of most races, with the exception of a great many members of the white, urban population of the world and those who imitate their ways.